jeonghyunwoo/jeonghyunwoo.github.io/test.md

 ## How to use `python::scikit-learn` as `caret package` of R
+This is my first blog post.: )
 ### 0.pre-requisites
  - python
  - scikit-learn package
- * anaconda make to install python and its friends easy
+ * anaconda make to install python and its friends easy.
 I'll make examples using `recipes::credit_data`.
 `recipes` are so very cool package for preprocessing.
 ### 1.packages loading